VKneider/VKneider/README.md

 - [x] I´m a component-based development enthusiastic
 - [x] I like to create designs with vinyl and t-shirts in my free time 👕
-- [x] I developed a web framework called Slice 🕶️
+- [x] I created a Web frontend Framework, it's called Slice.js
 - [x] Whoever's purpose is not to serve, serves no purpose ❤️‍🔥

 <br>